bedtime-coders/bedstack/ARCHITECTURE.md

 ### 1. Controller Layer (Client-facing)

-- Handles HTTP routes, request params, and responses
+- Receives data from the client (DTO)
+- Returns data to the client (DTO)
-- Validates data transfer objects (DTOs)
+- Validates data types
-- Thin, delegates to the service layer
+- Calls the service layer
-- Shapes requests and responses, without performing any business logic
+- Can shape requests and responses, without performing any business logic

 ### 2. Service Layer (Business Logic)

-- Implements the use cases
 - Contains the business logic
-- Delegates data formatting to mappers
+- Can perform any kind of calculation or transformation as long as it's part of the business rules
 - Validates logic rules (e.g., checking if a user can register)
+- Handles errors and logging
 - Calls the repository layer to get or save data
-- Contains logic that remains valid even if the transport layer changes (e.g. REST, GraphQL, RPC)
+- Can receive controller-level DTOs, but must map or validate them before passing data to the repository

 ### 3. Repository Layer (Database Access)